Graph-theoretic insights on the constructability of complex entangled states

 \begin{observation} $G$ has at least $(2\mu-n+1)\dfrac{n}{2}$ colour isolated edges. \end{observation}

-\begin{proof} From \cref{c_isolated_edges}, we know that for every colour $i$ with $d(u, i)=1$, there is a colour isolated edge of colour $i$ incident on $u$.
-Along with \cref{deg_obs}, this implies that there are at least $2\mu-n+1$ colour isolated edges are incident on each vertex.
-Therefore, there are at least $(2\mu-n+1)\dfrac{n}{2}$ colour isolated edges in $G$. \end{proof}
+\begin{proof} From \Cref{c_isolated_edges}, we know that for every colour $i$ with $deg(u, i)=1$, there is a colour isolated edge of colour $i$ incident on $u$.
+Along with \Cref{deg_obs}, this implies that there are at least $2\mu-n+1$ colour-isolated edges that are incident on each vertex.
+Since there are $n$ vertices and each colour-isolated edge is incident on exactly two vertices, there must be at least $(2\mu-n+1)\dfrac{n}{2}$ colour-isolated edges in $G$. \end{proof}

-\begin{theorem} For some $i\in [\mu]$, there exist at least $\dfrac{(2\mu - n)n}{2\mu}$ $i$-coloured isolated edges. \end{theorem} \begin{proof} From \cref{large_col_iso_edges}, we know that there are at least $(2\mu-n+1)\dfrac{n}{2}$ colour isolated edges.
+\begin{theorem} For some $i\in [\mu]$, there exist at least $\dfrac{(2\mu - n)n}{2\mu}$ $i$-coloured isolated edges. \end{theorem} \begin{proof} From \Cref{large_col_iso_edges}, we know that there are at least $(2\mu-n+1)\dfrac{n}{2}$ colour isolated edges.
 Since there are $\mu$ colours, by a simple averaging argument, we get that for some colour $i\in [\mu]$, there exist at least $\dfrac{(2\mu - n)n}{2\mu}$ $i$-coloured isolated edges. \end{proof}